AIM Code School is proud to offer multiple payment options for students and employers.

 Tuition Reimbursement Program – Becoming a Partner Firm

-The Tuition Reimbursement Program is an excellent low-risk approach for partner firms to hire talented Interface graduates.
+The Tuition Reimbursement Program is an excellent low-risk approach for partner firms to hire talented AIM Code School graduates.
 The benefits of participating in this program include:

 - Screening talented junior developers for roles within your firm before others in the community,

 - Lowering your cost of onboarding new talent, and

 - Supporting Midwest talent development and retention efforts.

 To begin the process of becoming a partner firm, submit a short interest form and an AIM Code School representative will contact you within 1-2 business days to discuss program details.

 Once accepted as a partner firm, you will receive student resumes to review.